Can Insurance Companies Deny Claims for Pre-Existing Conditions?

 To receive compensation for an injury that is aggravated in an accident, the following should be true:

-- Before the accident, there was no indication that the pre-existing condition would change or worsen without an aggravating incident.
+- Before the accident, there was no indication that the condition would change or worsen without an aggravating incident.

 A skilled personal injury attorney can fight an unreasonable claim denial if you can show that your pre-existing was stable and that the condition would not have worsened but for the accident.